Elin Rubensson: International career

+She scored 24 goals in 22 games for the Sweden U17 team.
+She achieved the same number for the U19 team, with whom she won the 2012 U19 European Championship, where she was top scorer with five goals and was voted "Golden Player" by UEFA.

 Rubensson made her debut for the Swedish national team in October 2012.
-She was named to Sweden's squad for the 2015 FIFA Women's World Cup and appeared in 4 matches.
-Rubensson appeared in all 6 matches for Sweden at the 2016 Summer Olympics and won the Silver Medal.
+She was named to Sweden's squad for the 2015 World Cup and appeared in all four matches.
+Rubensson appeared in all six matches for Sweden at the 2016 Summer Olympics and won the Silver Medal.

-In July 2017 Rubensson was named to the Sweden roster for the UEFA Women's Euro 2017, she appeared in two matches as Sweden lost to the Netherlands in the Quarterfinals.
+In July 2017 Rubensson was named to the Sweden roster for the Euro 2017, she appeared in two matches as Sweden lost to the Netherlands in the Quarterfinals.

-She scored in the 5-1 win over Thailand at the 2019 Women's World Cup.